 Everyone in my family has their own room, the kids each have their own little havens, my husband has his own office and I have the kitchen, which is not my own as it’s always invaded with hungry little people demanding snacks and food.

 Before we moved in my husband agreed to me having the lounge as my own space, in fact he insisted on it.
 So I got straight to ordering a new sofa in turquoise velvet with a nice pink velvet footstool , which will all look perfect against the contrast of the light grey carpet.

 As of writing this we are still waiting for our sofa and footstool to arrive, so in anticipation of this I have got on to making this room my own, starting with a feature wall made up of wood panelling.

-I have seen a couple of posts online on how to do wood panelling yourself, but from the posts I’ve seen, people have done this on bedroom walls, nothing as wide as our lounge wall which is 5.3m wide.
+I have seen a couple of posts online on how to do DIY wood panelling, but from the posts I’ve seen, people have done this on bedroom walls and nothing as wide as our lounge wall which is 5.3m wide.

 Materials for wood panelling:

-- Paint, I chose 5L of Valspar Budding Beauty., but I can fully appreciate pink not being everyone’s first choice!
+- Paint – I chose 5L of Valspar Budding Beauty., but I can fully appreciate that pink will not being everyone’s first choice!

 Tools we used:

 - Measuring tape (required)